 If the osteosarcoma has spread to other parts of the body, these tumors need to be removed to have a chance at curing the cancer.

-If osteosarcoma spreads, most often it is to the lungs.
-Surgery to remove these metastases must be planned very carefully.
-Before the operation, the surgeon considers the number of tumors, their location (one lung or both lungs), their size and how they responded to chemotherapy, and the general health of the patient.
 Since the chest CT scan done before surgery might not show all of the lung tumors, the surgeon will have a treatment plan in case more tumors are found during the operation.

-A small number of osteosarcomas spread to other bones or to other organs like the kidneys, liver, or brain.
+A small number of osteosarcomas spread to other bones or to organs like the kidneys, liver, or brain.
 Whether these tumors can be removed with surgery depends on their size, location, and other factors.

 Short-term risks and side effects: Surgery to remove an osteosarcoma is often a long and complex operation.
 Serious short-term side effects are not common, but they can include reactions to anesthesia, excess bleeding, blood clots, and infections.
-Pain is common after the operation, and might require strong pain medicines for a while after surgery as the site heals.
+Pain is common after the operation and might require strong pain medicines for a while after surgery as the site heals.

 Long-term side effects: The long-term side effects of surgery depend mainly on where the tumor is and what type of operation is done.
 Most osteosarcomas occur in bones of the arms or legs, and some of the long-term issues from surgery on these tumors are described above.

 Complications of limb-sparing surgery can include bone grafts or prostheses that might become loose or broken.
-This is more likely than with surgery done for other reasons because chemotherapy used before and after surgery can increase the risk of infection and affect wound healing.
+This is more likely than with bone surgery done for other reasons because the chemotherapy used before and after surgery can increase the risk of infection and affect wound healing.
 Infections are also a concern in people who have had amputations, especially of part of a leg, because the pressure placed on the skin at the site of the amputation can cause the skin to break down over time.